nicoalba/pyth-price-solana/README.md

 2. Update your `client/package.json` and pin rpc-websockets.

     This step replaces `client/package.json` with a known-good config with exact pinned versions plus the npm scripts to build/run with.
-It also pins `"rpc-websockets": "7.10.0"` via overrides to prevent export errrors.
+It also pins `"rpc-websockets": "7.10.0"` via overrides to prevent export errors.

-    ```bash
+    ```json
     {
       "name": "client",
       "version": "1.0.0",